DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Human Study Setup

 \subsection{Annotation Instruments}

 Below, we provide the exact questionnaires and criteria presented to the annotators for both the Task Generation Preference Study (Experiment I) and the Pipeline Validation Audit (Experiment II).

 \paragraph{Instrument I: Task Generation Preference.} In this experiment, annotators were presented with three candidate options (Full Tree, Flat Context, No Logic Chain) in a randomized order.
-They were asked to vote for the best design based on the ``Deep \& Wide'' criteria.
+They were asked to vote for the best design based on the ``Depth \& Width'' criteria.

 \begin{promptboxtext}{Survey: AI Question Quality Assessment} \textbf{--- EVALUATION CRITERIA ---}